2018 United States House of Representatives elections in New Jersey: District 2

-The 2nd district is based in South Jersey and is the biggest Congressional District in the state.
+The 2nd district is based in South Jersey and is the largest Congressional District in the state.
 It includes all of Atlantic, Cape May, Cumberland and Salem Counties and parts of Burlington, Camden, Gloucester, and Ocean counties.
 Incumbent Republican Frank LoBiondo, who had represented the district since 1995, announced in November 2017 that he would not run for re-election in 2018 making the 2nd an open seat.
 He was re-elected with 59% of the vote in 2016.
 The district had a PVI of R+1.